-What is a Menstrual Cup?
+What is a menstrual cup?

-Are they messy to use?
+Are menstrual cups messy to use?

+Menstrual cups collect menstrual fluid and blood.
 I empty mine while sitting on the toilet or in the shower meaning I get very little to no blood on my hands.
 The blood is sitting inside the cup and when you take the cup out it's not tipped upside down until it's fully removed.
 When I take my cup out at home, I tip it down the toilet between my legs and then as my sink is too far from my toilet I wrap it in a piece of toilet paper so I can lay the cup on the shelf while I wipe.
-I then take the cup to the sink, rinse and pop back in.
-I've got an average flow so only need to empty it morning and evening so I'm normally at home.
-More details are in our separate article "can i go to the toilet while using a menstrual cup."
+I then take the cup to the sink, rinse with warm water and pop back in.
+You can use a cup cleanser to clean it every time or save that for the end of your cycle.

-Can my cup get lost in me?
+Can my menstrual cup get lost in me?

 ABSOLUTELY NOT!
 Your cervix (opening to your uterus) blocks the way for anything to get past (apart from sperm).
 If your cup goes to high and you can't reach it bear down like you're straining to poo and it will move down (doing this while sitting on the toilet is particularly effective.
 Once it moves into reach push on the sides to make it change shape and break the seal and pull it out.
 I've got a high cervix but it's never gone so high it can't be reached.

 You shouldn't be able to feel the cup at all once it's in place.
-If you can feel it, it's not in place properly or you need to trim/cut off the stem.
+If you can feel it, it's not inserted properly or you need to trim/cut off the stem.
 If it's definitely in place and the stem has been trimmed then it's possible that it's not quite the right cup for you.
 It will still work but isn't the optimum cup for you.
 Read our article on "choosing a menstrual cup."
-We also have a "menstrual cup comparison chart" to help you find the perfect one for you
+We also have a "menstrual cup comparison chart" to help you find the perfect one for you.

-Does it smell?
+Does a period cup smell?

 Absolutely NOT.
 Blood doesn't smell until it comes into contact with oxygen so unlike pads there won't be a smell as it's worn internally.
 If you leave your cup in longer than 12 hours when it's removed there might be a slight smell but this will go with the blood being tipped away.

-Personally most months I can put the cup in after a morning shower and I don't need to change it until bedtime.
-On day 1 sometimes it feels "heavy" there so i'll change it after about 8 hours.
+Personally most months I can put the cup in after a morning shower and I don't need to change it until the evening.
+On day 1 sometimes it feels "heavy" there so I'll change it after about 8 hours.
 A colleague has exceptionally heavy periods and day 1 and 2 they'll be changing every couple of hours on day 1 but this is far less than they had before they used a cup.

 YES!
 This is one of the things I most love about my cup.
-I've always had an irregular cycle varying from 5 weeks to 12 weeks (although much improved years ago having taken Agnus Castus).
-I now use a period tracker so I get an estimated date from the app so when it's getting close I pop it in the morning just in case.
+I've always had an irregular menstrual cycle varying from 5 weeks to 12 weeks (although much improved years ago having taken Agnus Castus).
+I now use a period tracker so I get an estimated date from the app so when it's getting close I start using a menstrual cup and pop it in the morning just in case.
 At the end of the day I check and I'm either still fine or surprise it's started!
 No being unexpectedly caught out or stained underwear.
 Using the cup was a real game changer for me with my irregular cycle.
 Full Details are found in our article "Can I Put My Menstrual Cup In Before My Period Starts."

 Absolutely NOT.
 I have never been able to use tampons I just can't get them in right, too drying and irritating on putting in and removing, I can always feel them.
 However with a cup from the very first time it was perfect.
-Easy to get in and doesn't need to be as high as tampons.
+Easy to get in and doesn't need to be positioned high as tampons.

 Yes you can but you have to be really careful with the strings.
 You must make sure you break the seal before you take it out so there is no pressure put on the strings.
 Full Details In Our Article "Menstrual Cup and IUD."

-Can I swim with my cup in?
+Can I swim with my menstrual cup in?

 Yes absolutely.
 No chance of any leaking blood down your legs, any escaped strings.
 I do find that some water leaks into the cup which comes out when the cup is removed.
 This is fine and if you weren't wearing a cup water would get into your vagina anyway.
 I always empty my cup after swimming.
 Full Details In Our Article "Can I Go Swimming With A Cup?"

-Can I exercise with my cup in?
+Can I exercise with my menstrual cup in?

-How much will my cup save me?
+How much money will my menstrual cup save me?